This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Although the risks of asbestos to human health were becoming well-known, Georgia Pacific continued to manufacture materials with asbestos.
-This continued until regulations passed in the 1970s made production more difficult.
-For many years, Bestwall Gypsum products contained significant amounts of asbestos.
+Although the risks of asbestos to human health were becoming well-known, Georgia-Pacific continued to manufacture materials with asbestos until the regulations of the 1970s made production more difficult.

-Bestwall was successful in producing a handful of products.
-Most of these products were manufactured using the mineral gypsum.
+Bestwall was successful in producing a handful of products manufactured using the mineral gypsum.
 Gypsum is a hydrated calcium sulfate mineral long used to make drywall, wallboard, plaster, and similar construction materials.

 Before the 1980s, most gypsum products contained asbestos fibers.
 Asbestos fibers were often included to strengthen the material or add insulating and fireproofing properties.
 The amount of asbestos used varied from one product or brand to the next.

 Bestwall Gypsum wallboard, joint compounds, and spackle all contained asbestos.
-Georgia Pacific also made other construction products with asbestos, including:
+Georgia Pacific also made other construction products with asbestos.
+These products contained asbestos until 1977:

 - Drywall adhesives